rabbitmq/rabbitmq-website/site/classic-queues.md

 practice only busy queues will need that many; other queues will function just fine with 3 or 4 file handles.

-As a result from not using the file handle management subsystem, version 2 does not track as many I/O statistics; only the numbers of reads and writes.
+As a result of not using the file handle management subsystem, version 2 does not track as many I/O statistics; only the numbers of reads and writes.
 Other metrics can be obtained at the OS level.